HatimZ/Applicant-Tracking-System/README.md

   GET /apply/get_ending/
 ```
 After the form is submitted the user is shown an ending page
-where he is told to wait for the compnaies response
+where he is told to wait for the company's  response

 ## 🛠 Skills
 Python ,